Updated on March 9, 2025

 Validate Their Emotions

-Children’s emotions may shift rapidly.
-One moment they might be sad, the next they’re laughing and playing.
+Children’s emotions may shift quickly.
+One moment, they might be crying, the next, they might be playing as if nothing happened.
 This doesn’t mean they aren’t grieving—it’s just how they process emotions in bursts.

 “It makes sense that you’re feeling angry.
 Losing someone we love can bring up a lot of different emotions.”